lightheaded/tom.readme/templates/performance-review.md

 - What are the topics you could share the knowledge in form of mentoring or trainings?
 Which products, processes, tips & tricks, coding etc..
 - Are there any external factors that might negatively affect your performance?
 - What are the most routine tasks you have to handle?
-- What can your team lead or product owner do to help you?
+- Is there anything else that your team lead could help you with?
+What's the theme/topic/area you would need most help with?
+Is it time management, productivity, prioritisation, technical shortcoming or anything else?

 ## The future